Shntd2/basic-py-projects/README.md

     * Shuffle the order of songs in the playlist
 * This code uploads playlist from provided file (albums.txt)

-### Announced projects:
+### Current projects:
-* Automailing program (is in development).
-Will send one Python tip per day by email
+* Automailing program.
+Will divide uploaded text file into chapters and send each chapter by email subscription with a certain frequency